turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 <%= f.input :stars, as: :select, collection: [0,1,2,3,4,5], include_blank: false %>
 ```

-The page renders.
-Go ahead and create a new rating.
+Once the page renders, go ahead and create a new rating.

 That blows up because the `ProxyRating` doesn't have a save method.

-Give the proxy rating a save method which delegates to `RatingRepository`:
+Give the `ProxyRating` a save method which delegates to `RatingRepository`:

 ```ruby
 def save